Elgg/Elgg/mod/embed/README.txt

 	rendered.

 	If creating a custom list, the <li> elements must have a class of .embed-item.
-	The HTML content that is inserted must use the class .elgg-image.
+	The HTML content that is inserted must use the class .embed-insert.

 4. Populating an Upload Tab